Elvis Costello: 1969–1976: Pre-professional career

 Costello began writing songs and teaching himself to play guitar by age 14.
 To test his songs in front of an audience, he performed them in folk clubs that permitted amateur musicians to perform unpaid.
 He played these clubs regularly in London and continued in similar clubs when he moved to Liverpool at age 16, although folk music venues that welcomed original songs were scarcer in Liverpool than in London.
 By 17, he was occasionally being paid a little money.
-On the eve of the release of his debut album in 1977, Costello told a journalist that by that time he had written hundreds of songs.
+On the eve of the release of his debut album in 1977, Costello told Allan Jones that he had written hundreds of songs.

 Rusty

-At the beginning of 1972, Costello was invited to join a folk-rock band called Rusty by the band's founder, an 18-year-old veteran of the Liverpool music scene named Allan Mayes.
+Early in 1972, Allan Mayes invited Costello to join his folk rock band Rusty.
 As other members left, Rusty soon became a duo, with Mayes and Costello singing and playing acoustic guitars.
 For a little over a year, Rusty played regularly in small venues like pubs, clubs, schools, and community centres, mostly in and around Liverpool, unpaid or for small amounts of money.
 In Mayes's estimation, Costello was already a talented songwriter, able to quickly write songs in a variety of styles, and could sing like Neil Young or Robbie Robertson.
-Mayes has said he introduced Costello to Brinsley Schwarz, a band that would be an important influence on him.
+Mayes has said he introduced Costello to Brinsley Schwarz, a band that would be an important influence.
 While in Rusty, Costello wrote an early version of a song he would record in 1980 as "Ghost Train", although by then little remained of the Rusty version except the central narrative idea of a married double act making their way through the low end of show business.
-In 2022, Costello reunited with Mayes to record and release an EP called The Resurrection of Rust.
-The EP contained songs that were typical of Rusty's shows in 1972, including the early version of "Ghost Train", then called "Maureen and Sam".
-(Note: Rusty's version of the song was co-written by Mayes and Costello, but by the time Costello recorded it as "Ghost Train", nothing remained of Mayes's contribution, so "Ghost Train" is credited to Costello alone.)